CHARITIES RECEIVING FUNDS FROM THE LORRAINE JOHNSTON FOUNDATION

 2015 – $15,000 – Women’s Brain Health Initiative

 The Women’s Brain Health Initiative creates education programs and funds research to combat brain aging diseases that affect women.
 Women suffer from depression, stroke and dementia twice as much as men and an astounding 70% of new Alzheimer’s patients will be women.
 Yet research still focuses on men.
 The Women’s Brain Health Initiative is correcting this research bias.
 Their magazine, “Mind Over Matter”, published annually, is accessible, substantive and very engaging.

 2014 – $10,000 – The Dotsa Bitove Wellness Academy, UHN – Toronto General and Western Hospital Foundation (Toronto)

-This Academy is providing a compassionate and safe care environment that aims to enrich the lives of those living with mild to moderate dementia, where families and caregivers have access to a forum for support and care to promote wellness and respect for these individuals.
-The Lorraine Johnston Scholarship will provide financial support to participants who could not otherwise afford to attend the day program.
-Here is a link to a Toronto Star article on the Academy.
+This Academy provided a compassionate and safe care environment that aimed to enrich the lives of those living with mild to moderate dementia, where families and caregivers had access to a forum for support and care to promote wellness and respect for these individuals.
+The Lorraine Johnston Scholarship provided financial support to participants who could not otherwise afford to attend the day program.

 2014 – $15,000 – The Victoria Order of Nurses, Alzheimer’s Day Care Program (Collingwood)

 This program provides specialized therapeutic, social and recreational activities for people with Alzheimer’s disease and related disorders in a secure environment.
 Staff offer creative programs to build the strengths of the clients.